jessefreeman/kingdom-by-the-sea/frontend/.github/instructions/git-commit.instructions.md

 # Commit Message Instructions

 Only give me commit messages when you have modified files.
 Follow these rules for all commits, including releases.
-Always give me the command for what I should commit.
-Don't attempt to execute it,I have to do it manually.

 ## Rules